42-adbouras/CoreCurriculum-1337MED/Born2beRoot/README.md

     `/proc:` A virtual filesystem that provides information about the system and running processes.\
     `/sys:` Another virtual filesystem that provides a view into the kernel's view of the system's hardware.\
     `/mnt and /media:` Used for mounting external file systems.

+  * What is Mounting:\
+      Mounting in Linux is the process of making a file system available for use by attaching it to a specific directory in the existing file system hierarchy.
+This allows users and applications to access the files and directories on the mounted file system as if they were part of the main file system.
+The mount command is used to perform this operation, specifying the device and the mount point.